KentLeung/UCN-Transport-Simulations/README.md

   -Have batch simulations output each run to a separate folder

 LEUNG SOURCE
-  -Edit transport simulator so that cutplanes can reflect particles with same properties as region. create new special handling code in connex file for this.
-STARTING THIS

 FROST SIMULATIONS
   -Edit Transport simulator to enable 108neV boost in random direction on contact with a cutplane: use for simulation of frost on surface of deuterium